 LITTLE LEAGUE BASEBALL WORLD SERIES

-Held each August at the Little League® International Complex in South Williamsport, Pa., the Little League Baseball® World Series is an iconic youth sports event that welcomes 16 teams from around the world to compete for the chance to be named World Series Champion.
+Held each August at the Little League International Complex in South Williamsport, Pa., the Little League Baseball World Series is an iconic youth sports event that welcomes 16 teams from around the world to compete for the chance to be named World Series Champion.
 Along with an incredible baseball experience of 32 games over the course of 10 days, the Little League Baseball World Series is a memorable event for players, coaches, volunteers, families, and fans alike.

 With no cost of admission to attend, the Little League Baseball World Series is a fun and affordable experience for an all-day family outing.
 A family of four can attend the Little League Baseball World Series (with no charge for parking or admission), purchase a souvenir program, and each person in the family can have a hot dog, french fries, and a large soda all for about $30.
+There are plenty of healthy options for families to choose from as well.

 While seating inside Lamade Stadium (seats approximately 3,300) and Volunteer Stadium (seats approximately 3,000) is often limited, seating is always available on the famous “hill” overlooking the outfield fence of Lamade Stadium, which offers excellent viewing and can accommodate up to 30,000 more fans.
 No tickets are needed for stadium seating, which is available on a first-come, first-serve basis, for all games prior to Championship Weekend.
 Championship Weekend, public seating is typically limited to the hill, where there is never a ticket or pass needed.
 Ticketing policies are subject to change.